iPay-io/api-documentation/docs/preparation-steps/registering-company.md

 # Registering a Company

-After logging in, register your **Company** in the i-pay dashboard to represent your business or project.
+After logging in, you must first register your **Company** in the **Companies** Menu --> 👤

+Click in the bottom right corner on **+ Add Company**, and input all details.
-Navigate to the **Companies** or **Profile** section and enter details like company name and address.
-If your account was pre-associated with a company, details may be pre-populated; otherwise, add a new company.
+If your account was pre-associated with a company, you can skip to the next step.

 This company profile links to your user account and owns configured wallets and API keys.